saas786/obsidian-notes-1/HECO/Spill Prevention.md

 -	Washing cars is not allowed
 -	It doesn't matter how clean the water is either
 -	Washwater must be collected

+---

+# National Pollutant Discharge Elimination System (NPDES)
+Industrial Waste Water Discharge Permit

+NPDES Program
+-	The Clean water act prohibits anybody from discharging pollutants via a point source (i.e. pip, ditch, container, tunnel) into waters of the US without a permit
+-	The NPDES program address water pollution by regulating point sources that discharge pollutants

+Only discharges listed in the facility's permit are allowed These discharges are limited to:
+-	Condenser cooling water
+-	Low volume waste
+-	Metal cleaning waste
+-	Chlorine (Kahe and Waiau only)
+-	Stormwater Runoff
+All other discharges are prohibited